UseCase

 dependencies

-The definition of dependencies (repository handlers and/or use case handlers).
+The definition of dependencies (port handlers and/or use case handlers).